velchev/HugHubTechnicalTest/Readme.md

+# Instructions:

+- The attached solution has a class called PriceEngine.
+Its job is to take input from the user, retrieve price quotes based on that data from 3 external systems and return the best one.
+- Apply SOLID and DDD to refactor the class to make it more readable, testable, configurable and extensible.
+- Fix any bugs or code smells that you see
+- Add tests

+## Notes:

+- ExpandoObjects and dynamic were used for class declarations, where implementation details aren’t relevant for this task (requests and responses for external systems).
+- Some code was snipped to keep the task small, instead there’s a comment of what happens there.
+- The solution is open ended, but we expect most people to spend no more than 1-2 hours on it.
+It doesn’t need to be perfect or complete, just demonstrating the main concepts is enough.
+We will go through the test during the interview, so you will have a chance to talk through anything else that could be done with more time.

 # Some notes for the reviewers.
 - Before starting refactoring I have added test to prevent refactoring which changes the system.
 (BlackBoxTests_To_Verify_The_System_Before_Refactoring.cs)
 - I have used Rules pattern to refactor the code.
 Every QuotationSystem is a rule which is run by the Price Engine.
 The Rules are defined and injected in Program.cs - main method.
 There could be added another level of abstraction if needed, but I thought for the example that is enough.